relaycorp/awala-jvm/README.md

 Additional Gradle tasks include:

 - `test`: Runs the unit test suite.
-- `dokka`: Generates the API documentation.
+- `dokkaHtml`: Generates the API documentation.
 - `publish`: Publishes the library to the local Maven repository on `build/repository`.